tenable/terrascan/docs/getting-started.md

 $ terrascan scan -t k8s -i k8s
 ```

-The `scan` command support flags to configure: the directory being scanned, scanning of a specific file, IaC provier type, path to policies, and policy type.
+The `scan` command support flags to configure: the directory being scanned, scanning of a specific file, IaC provider type, path to policies, and policy type.
 The full list of flags can be found by typing `terrascan scan -h`

 ``` Bash
 $ terrascan scan -h